 Today, MaterialWise is a value-chain collaboration driven by industry partners that include Google, Levis, Method, Nike, Steelcase, and Target.
-To drive policy, methodology, and quality we rely on our NGO partners including the Cradle to Cradle Products Innovation Institute, the Environmental Defense Fund, and Northwest Green Chemistry.
+To drive policy, methodology, and quality we rely on our NGO partners including the Cradle to Cradle Products Innovation Institute, the Environmental Defense Fund, Northwest Green Chemistry, and ZDHC.

 We welcome new partners.
 MaterialWise is a solution that supports and empowers industry solutions already in play.
 We are focused on providing a data service and input to support decision-making for safer products and guidance on policy.
 Join us to create the evidence base for your initiative.

 Funders include C&A Foundation, Eric and Wendy Schmidt Innovation Fund, Google, Roy A Hunt Foundation, and Target.

 The free MaterialWise screening tool was made possible by a unique collaboration between the Cradle to Cradle Products Innovation Institute, Fashion Positive, and Healthy Building Network with generous support from the H&M Foundation.

 When I joined the Cradle to Cradle Product Innovation Institute in 2011, I knew that I was becoming part of an important movement.
 What I could not have envisioned was just how far-reaching our scope of work would become and how safer chemistry would become central to the circular economy.

 This evolution highlighted a clear and specific need to create better, more accessible material health knowledge for designers and manufacturers across all industries.
 In 2017 our team began working on a new initiative called MaterialWise, to expand access to verified chemical hazard information as an accelerator for positive design.